brunobord/stardrifter/stardrifter/you.md

 Title: Your character

-You are a drifter.
+You are a *drifter*.
 A merchant, a smuggler or a pirate.
 You are jumping from planet to planet in the deep space with a full load of merchandise, to be sold at the best price, and you may buy some more on other worlds.
-Or, if you want to dive into piracy, you may try to attack space cargos and steal them.
+Or, if you want to dive into piracy, you will attack space cargos and steal them.

 You'll first need to work a few things out before starting your adventure: